Skip to main content

 Feedback

 WARP is always evolving!
-Please file any issues in GitHub or contact the WARP Team with suggestions, feedback, or questions.
+Please file an issue in WARP with suggestions, feedback, or questions.
 We are always excited to discuss cloud data processing, provenance and reproducibility in scientific analysis, new pipeline features, or potential collaborations.
 Don’t hesitate to reach out!

 Our planned upcoming improvements include: